4 Tips for Getting Started with OTT Video Services

 Entering a live stream is usually simple as well.
-It differs depending on the platform your are using, but generally all you have to do is connect your streaming encoder to your live streaming platform, then enter the stream URL and hit a button to go live.
+It differs depending on the platform you are using, but generally, all you have to do is connect your streaming encoder to your live streaming platform, then enter the stream URL and hit a button to go live.
 This process can be automated and controlled programmatically as well.

 However, the hardest part of building an OTT platform is building a framework around this content.
 This could include a website or access portal.
 For mobile use, you may want a responsive site or to simply provide a dedicated app.
 You’ll also need some sort of revenue model utilizing subscriptions and so on.
 You’ll need to take payments as well, which necessitates some payment processing system.